-Developing Fitness to Improve Other Participants' Performance in Sport and Physical Activity (Externally assessed, 40%) The final grade awarded for a qualification represents an aggregation of a learner's performance across the three components.
-Next Steps Students can continue on to further vocational study with a BTEC National in Sport, Cambridge Technicals in Sport or A level Physical Education which prepares students to move to higher education by studying a degree in the sport or sport and exercise areas.
-Career Information Sport Activity and Fitness BTEC Tech Award will give you a set of skills that can be applied to all pathways after GCSE and for those who would like a role within the sporting industry.
-It used to be standard practice that the pre-match meal consisted of egg, steak and chicken.
-But I talked them into changing to complex carbohydrates.
-So now they will sup on porridge, pasta or rice Travel & Tourism Qualification: BTEC Level 1 / 2 Tech Award (Vocational: Distinction, Distinction, Merit, Pass) Course: Pearson Specification - QAN: 603/7048/8 Will this course interest me?
+The final grade awarded for a qualification represents an aggregation of a learner's performance across the three components Next Steps Students can continue on to further vocational study with a BTEC National in Sport, Cambridge Technicals in Sport or A level Physical Education which prepares students to move to higher education by studying a degree in the sport or sport and exercise areas.
+Career Information Cambridge National Sport Studies Award will give you a set of skills that can be applied to all pathways after Key Stage 4 and for those who would like a role within the sporting industry.

+Statistics

+Qualification: GCSE (Academic, 9-1) Course: Edexcel, 1ST0, 603/1084/4

+Will this course interest me?